KustoszApp/docs/source/configuration/backend.md

 How often should Kustosz check for new content of feeds, in minutes.

 This value is used only once, during initial database migration.
-Changing this setting later doesn't affect anything, as value is stored in database.
+Changing this setting later doesn't affect anything, as value that is actually used is stored in database.

-This value takes effect only if you maintain celery beat process.
+This value takes effect only if you maintain Celery beat process.
 It is ignored if you start periodic updates through operating system task scheduler.

 ### `KUSTOSZ_REQUESTS_CACHE_INIT_OPTIONS`